WhenGryphonsFly/hacks/PokemonPinballRubyAndSapphire/vanilla-probabilities.md

 The only Pokémon that can appear twice in a row are the super-rare Pokémon.
 All other Pokémon (including Pichu) have a check to prevent them from appearing twice in a row.

-### What's this about `unk12B` and `unk12C`?
+### What's this about `forceSpecialMons` and `forcePichuEgg`?

-`unk12B` and `unk12C` are variables which are checked when determining whether Pichu or super-rare Pokémon can spawn.
-If they are enabled, they bypass all other requirements, including the 1%/2% chance.
-However, searching through the game's code (including code not yet decompiled) does not reveal any other references to `unk12B` or `unk12C`.
+`forceSpecialMons` and `forcePichuEgg` (previously named `unk12B` and `unk12C`, respectively) are variables which are checked when determining whether Pichu or super-rare Pokémon can spawn.
+If they are enabled, they bypass most other requirements, including the 1%/2% chance.
+However, searching through the game's code (including code not yet decompiled) does not reveal any other references to `forceSpecialMons` or `forcePichuEgg`.
 While we will not know for certain until the game is fully decompiled, it is extremely likely that these are debug variables that cannot be set without the use of a cheating device.
+In addition, `forceSpecialMons` does NOT bypass the requirement that event-exclusive Pokémon must be registered in the Pokédex in some capacity in order to be spawned.

 ### What are you basing this information on?

 This information is based on the decompilation.
-The relevant file is here: https://github.com/pret/pokepinballrs/blob/4f25131f8b00405d91794fb71057a72be87b0634/src/rom_31F6C.c#L12-L303
+The relevant code is here: https://github.com/pret/pokepinballrs/blob/4f25131f8b00405d91794fb71057a72be87b0634/src/rom_31F6C.c#L12-L303